Hannemit/data_science_projects/README.md

 ## Then install the requirements

-Activate the virtual environment with
+then `cd` into `data_science_projects`, activate the virtual environment with

 `conda activate my_env`

-then `cd` into `data_science_projects` and run the command below
+and install the requirements by running

 `pip install -r requirements.txt`